Zeroeh/udp-mitm/README.md

 - The current implementation works flawlessly, but see the todo section as to why it's not perfect.

 # Todo
 - Figure out how to NAT traffic without touching the hosts firewall/iptable rules (2nd interceptor?).
 Having this method would be ideal as no anticheat would be able to read firewall rules.
-If anyone knows a fix or workaround (perferrably *without* adding extra hardware), submit an issue or pull request.
+If anyone knows a fix or workaround (preferrably *without* adding extra hardware), submit an issue or pull request.
 The contribution will be greatly appreciated.